chnm/crdh/_essays/v04-01-slave-streets-free-streets.md

 [^11]: Hanson appears as Phillip Henson in the 1819 City Directory.
 Samuel Jackson, *The Baltimore Directory, Corrected up to June, 1819*, Variation: Early American Imprints.; Second Series ; No. 47067.
 (Baltimore \[Md.\]: Printed by Richard J. Matchett, 1819); Noreen J. Goodson and Donna Tyler Hollie, *Through the Tax Assessor's Eyes: Enslaved People, Free Blacks and Slaveholders in Early Nineteenth Century Baltimore* (Clearfield, 2017); 1820 United States Census, Baltimore City, MD.

 [^12]: Baltimore had three sets of ward boundaries between 1815 and
     1820: they changed in 1817 and again in 1818.
-The Baltimore city archives has made helpful overlays of ward boundaries on Google
+The Baltimore City Archives has made helpful overlays of ward boundaries on Google
     Maps: <https://msa.maryland.gov/bca/wards/>.

-[^13]: Information on residents of Strawberry Alley drawn from Mary
-    Ellen Hayward, *Baltimore's Alley Houses : Homes for Working People since the 1780s*, Creating the North American Landscape (Johns Hopkins University Press, 2008); Noreen J. Goodson and Donna Tyler Hollie, *Through the Tax Assessor's Eyes: Enslaved People, Free Blacks and Slaveholders in Early Nineteenth Century Baltimore* (Clearfield, 2017); Edward Matchett, *The Baltimore Directory and Register, for the Year 1816 : Containing the Names, Residence and Occupation of the Citizens \...
-Also a Correct List of the Courts
+[^13]: Information on residents of Strawberry Alley drawn from Mary Ellen Hayward, *Baltimore's Alley Houses *; Noreen J. Goodson and Donna Tyler Hollie, *Through the Tax Assessor's Eyes*; Edward Matchett, *The Baltimore Directory*.
-    \...* (Baltimore \[Md.\] : Printed & sold at the Wanderer Office, 1816 ; Samuel Jackson, compiler. *The Baltimore Directory, corrected up to June 1819*.
-Baltimore, printed by Richard J. Matchett.

 [^14]: The 1816 city directory listed only whites; it had no entries for
     laundresses.
 The 1819 city directory included African Americans, and